WalkerDevelopment/ldap-auth/README.md

 If you have run `php artisan vendor:publish` you should see the ldap.php file in your config directory.
 Adjust the values as you need them.
+If your admin user has a different baseDN, include that option as admin_base_dn, otherwise it will use the base_dn set.

 ## Usage